CianaHoggard/greenthumb/journals/megan_rodriguez.md

+Mar 7 2023
+Today I got the loader for the categories page and implemented it on the get by category, plant details and home page.
+We worked together to get the footer taken care of since it didn't want to show up at the very bottom of every page.

 Mar 6 2023
 Today we worked on styling as a group to get our pages looking more uniformed.
 I continued to work on the loader to see if I can get it to work on the categories page.